graphql-java-generator/graphql-maven-plugin-project/README.md

 This projext is a maven plugin, which makes it possible to work with graphQL in a schema first approach.

+It's a work in progress.
+But the generated code is already ready to use.

 ### Note for contributors

 This projet is a standard maven plugin project.